-This link downloads the most recent version available at the Mozilla Add-ons website.
+This link downloads the release version available at the Mozilla Add-ons website.
 This version is updated less frequently, tested more extensively, and fully translated in several languages.

 Mozilla Archive Format, at the time of each release, is tested and verified with the most recent browser versions available in the following release channels: